dietmarwo/Multi-UAV-Task-Assignment-Benchmark/readme.md

     to be coded, since we can apply a continuous optimization library [fcmaes](https://github.com/dietmarwo/fast-cma-es).
 Execute "pip install fcmaes" to use it.

-4) Uses NestablePool to enable BiteOpt multiprocessing: many BiteOpt optimization runs are performed in parallel and the best result is returned.
+4) Uses NestablePool to enable BiteOpt multiprocessing: Many BiteOpt optimization runs are performed in parallel and the best result is returned.
 Set workers=1 if you want to test BiteOpt single threaded.